Numerical approximations of thin structure deformations: Energy Minimization: Discrete Gradient Flows

 so that \eqref{def:incrt_variational_bilayer} corresponds to an explicit treatment of the cubic term $N_h$.
 As in the prestrain case, the linear constraint encoded in $\mathbb W_h^{\rm aver}(\vy_h^n)$ is enforced using piecewise constant Lagrange multipliers $\Lambda_h: \Omega \rightarrow [\V_h^0]^{2\times 2}$ with $\Lambda_h^T = \Lambda_h$.

-As it turns out, except for the mild requirement $\tau \lesssim |\ln(h_{\min})|^{-1}$, the explicit treatment of $N_h$ does not affect the convergence property (in \cite{BBN2017} its treatment was implicit thereby requiring a Newton method at each iteration).
+As it turns out, except for the mild requirement $\tau \lesssim |\ln(h_{\min})|^{-1}$, the explicit treatment of $N_h$ does not affect the convergence property (in \cite{BBN2017} its treatment was implicit thereby requiring a fixed-point iteration at each step).
 In particular, the energy decay property \eqref{e:energy_decay_pre} holds for $E_h^{\rm bil}$ with a factor $\frac{1}{2\tau}$ instead of $\frac 1 \tau$ in front of the metric term and the isometry defect satisfies

 where similarly to \eqref{rel:control_defect1}, the constant $c_1>0$ depends only on the constants in Poincar\'e-Friedrichs-type inequalities while $c_2\ge 0$ depends on the input data (in this case $Z$, $\vvarphi$, and $\Phi$) as well as the stabilization parameters $\gamma_0,\gamma_1$.
 Refer to \cite{BNY2022} for additional details in the case $\Gamma^P = \emptyset$.
 Again, this implies that all the iterations of the algorithms belong to $\mathbb A_{\varepsilon,h}^{\rm bary}$ provided that $\varepsilon \geq \mathcal{D}_h^{\rm bary}(\vy_h^0)+c_1\tau|\log(h_{\min})|\left(E_h(\vy_h^0)+c_2\right)$.